SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* Napoleon changed wars into a war of ideology A28
 	* Britian's aquisition of Calcutta train station was beneficial A21
 	* Opposite: Europeans conquered with a goal of assimilation A16
-	* power in itself can't be used to gauge international order, but bop inhibits capacity to overthrow intl order A5

 * wars are fought for BOP A25
 	* Europe's technical superiority turned the balance against historical civilzations A11